nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 **Nano PoW Benchmarking tool**

-The [Nano PoW Benchmark](https://github.com/koczadly/nano-pow-benchmark) tool is the preferred approach for benchmarking OpenCL-enabled hardware such as graphics processing units.
+The [Nano PoW Benchmark](https://github.com/koczadly/nano-pow-benchmark) tool is the preferred approach for benchmarking OpenCL-enabled hardware such as GPUs.

 Note that the system must have Java 8 (or above) installed, and that only OpenCL devices are supported by this tool.
-For tests on other types of processors such as CPUs, consider using the *Nano Work Server* listed below.
+For testing unsupported processors such as CPUs, consider using the _Nano Work Server_ listed below.

 **Nano Work Server**